-Patterson School students are encouraged to craft very personalized programs of study to best match their individual needs and desires.
-Accordingly, our program has very limited course requirements.
-All students must take our foundation course DIP 777 and be proficient in statistics.
-The latter requires either taking Statistics 570 or providing proof of having successfully completed a similar class previously.
-Students that were not exposed to both macro and microeconomics as part of their undergraduate education, or who desire supplementary economic work, may take an intensive two-week class (no cost and not for credit) comprised of Patterson School students only that is provided prior to August orientation.
-All students are also expected to participate in the Patterson School's wide range of extracurricular program activities.
+Patterson School students are encouraged to craft personalized programs of study to best match their individual needs and desires.
+Accordingly, our program has limited course requirements.
+All students must take our cornerstone course (DIP 700) and our methodology course (DIP 777).
+Students who did not take both macro and microeconomics as part of their undergraduate education, or who desire supplementary economic work, may take a Patterson-only intensive two-week class (no cost and not for credit), provided prior to August orientation.

-DIP 777 is offered each fall and normally includes the entire new entering class.
-The course is team taught by Patterson School core faculty.
-This class is designed to ensure a standard level of knowledge about diplomacy and international commerce, both substance and skills.
+DIP 700 and DIP 777 are offered each fall and include the entire new entering class.
+The courses are team taught by Patterson School core faculty.
+DIP 700 is designed to ensure a standard level of knowledge about diplomacy and international commerce, both substance and skills.
 In addition to a basic exploration of diplomatic history and practice, it reviews major economic and international relations theory.
-On the practical side, the course concentrates on developing students' professional writing and public speaking skills, building a solid foundation for further Patterson School work.
+On the practical side, the course develops students' professional writing and public speaking skills, building a solid foundation for future coursework and professional experience.